MorgunAndrey/maindecoder/README.md

 Hello!
 I am Russian software engineer.
 Team Lead.
 Video about me https://vk.com/wall-73375965_14179

+Awarded an exclusive gift for the best question in IT technologies to the American company Microsoft.

 I wrote this program specifically for Google as there were crashes and didn’t work for more than an hour due to data storage overflow.
 Very sad.